Elevate your group's experience with a unique program tailored just for you!

-Hours of Operation: The park is open dawn to dusk except for speciality, after-hours events hosted only on Friday nights by the Annalemma Society.
-Visit the Analemma Society website (www.analemma.org) for a schedule of events.
+The Turner Farm grounds are open to the public daily, dawn to dusk, except for after-hours astronomy events hosted on Friday nights by the Analemma Society.
+Visit Astronomy Programs or the Analemma Society website for a schedule of events.

 The picnic shelter and playground are open, and the shelter can be reserved through the picnic office.
 Equestrian facilities are open and have some permitted events.